weselyd/wk6_assignment/README.md

 # wk6_assignment
 This is a Car Recommender application.
-It utilized Firebase username/password type authentication, GitHub Pages for static page hosting, Netlify for serverless backend processing, and OpenAI to generate resposnes to user requests for car purchasing advice.
+It utilizes Firebase username/password type authentication, GitHub Pages for static page hosting, Netlify for serverless backend processing, and OpenAI to generate responses to user requests for car purchasing advice.

+Performance standards such as async/await for the API call, async loading of scipts,

 To setup this application in a similar manner: